RchGrav/astraeus/astraeus.md

 claude mcp add memory --scope project -- npx -y @modelcontextprotocol/server-memory claude mcp add sequential-thinking --scope project -- npx -y @modelcontextprotocol/server-sequential-thinking
 ```
 * **YOU MUST** verify the MCP servers are working and accessible.
+ - STOP IF MCP SERVERS ARE NOT WORKING OR GET PERMISSION TO CONTINIUE PAST THIS POINT
-If the MCP servers are not accessible ask the user to restart Claude Code.. if they are not working after a restart you must troubleshoot or get permission to continue without the MCP servers from the user and explain the downside.
+ - If the MCP servers are not accessible ask the user to restart Claude Code..
+ - If they are not working after a restart you must troubleshoot or get permission to continue without the MCP servers from the user and explain the downside.

 #### Handling `$ARGUMENTS` (User Directives) (Applies to all runs)